2bmio/RH124/README.md

 # The first time it take around 30 min for setup and make essentials configurations
 # Next time vagrant need just a few seconds...

+# ignition! this command setup or turn on all the machines
 vagrant up

+# shutdown! this command turn off all the machiness
 vagrant down

+# danger! this command remove all the machines
 vagrant destroy -f
 ```